SPUR-TECH/Life-Hackers-/README.md

 ![](assets/images/screenshot-about.png)

 The about page continues the flow of gradient colours, NAVBAR and blends into the footer.
-It contains an image of the author with a caption in the corner for screen readers and a short pargraph of what the site is about underneath.
+It contains an image of the author with a caption in the corner for screen readers and a short paragraph of what the site is about underneath.

 ## Sign up Page:

 ![](assets/images/screenshot-sign.png)

 The sign up page again continues the gradient colours, NAVBAR and footer.
-The form has requirements to fill in so you are promted when you press submit too early to put your details in then a nice thank you card will pop up.
+The form has requirements to fill in so you are prompted when you press submit too early to put your details in then a nice thank you card will pop up.
 All boxes have placeholders and aria-labels for the impaired.

 ## Thank you Page: